-Carriage can be seen as freight or transportation cost, it is the carrying costs related to the purchase and sale of goods.
-Most often the buyer is responsible for the cost of carriage inwards whereas the seller is responsible for carriage outwards.
-Carriage inwards and carriage outwards are essentially delivery expenses related to buying and selling of goods.
+“Carriage” can be seen as freight or transportation cost, it is the carrying costs related to the purchase and sale of goods.
+Often the buyer is responsible for the cost of carriage inwards whereas the seller is responsible for carriage outwards.
+Carriage inwards and carriage outwards are essentially delivery expenses (revenue expenditure) related to buying and selling of goods.

 Charges may be incurred while goods are purchased or when they are sold.
 Depending on the type of asset in question, carriage expense may or may not be capitalized.
-For example, in case of carriage paid to acquire a fixed asset, it is treated as a capital expenditure and added to the amount of the fixed asset.
+For example, in the case of carriage-paid to acquire a fixed asset, it is treated as a capital expenditure and added to the amount of the fixed asset.

 It is the freight and shipping cost incurred by a business while purchasing a new product.
 The product may be for company use or for resale, the word “Inwards” shows that the cost is incurred while the goods are being brought into the business.
 Carriage inwards is also called freight-in and transportation-in.